NHopewell/scipy_modeller/README.md

 ### An overview of the process

-The image below shows how scipy-modeller captures each stage of a data science production cycle from data inpute, proprocessing, and transformation, to data splitting, modelling, validation, and persistence.
+The image below shows how scipy-modeller captures each stage of a data science production cycle from data inpute, proprocessing, and transformation, to data splitting, modelling, validation, and model persistence for future inference.

 ![](rmpics/2020-01-09-13-15-30.png)
 <br/>